awsarv/mlops-automation/docs/ml-threat-model.md

 ## 1. System Overview

-This document provides a comprehensive threat model for the DevSecOps ML Pipeline implementing California Housing Price Prediction.
+This document provides a comprehensive threat model for the DevSecOps ML Pipeline implementing Credit Card Fraud Detection.
 The analysis follows the STRIDE methodology adapted for Machine Learning systems.

 ### 1.1 Architecture Components